nemanjamicic87/geek-adventures-website/README.md

 Website Geek adventures is an example of website for developers to find software development conferences.
+You can check it live demo on netlify.
+Demo link: https://geek-add-adventures.netlify.com/.

 The website is fully responsive for devices of different resolution screen, and it is cross browser compatible.